ahgraber/AIMLbling-about/content/blog/typos-part-3/index.md

 For each of these models:

-1. Generate passage-level embeddings of the TinyBench MMLU baseline questions
+1. Generate passage-level embeddings of the tinyBenchmarks MMLU baseline questions
 2. Generate passage-level embeddings of each "typo-ified" question
 3. Calculate the cosine similarity between the baseline question and each "typo-ified" variant at each typo rate
 4. Take the average of these similarities